alakamalu/plant-disease-detection/README.md

 ## 👨‍💻 Author

-Deep Learning project built for real-world image classification and deployment practice.
+Deep Learning project developed to explore practical applications of computer vision in agriculture.